Below is a list of the Acts enforced by Trading Standards, with a brief explanation of what they control.

 - Agriculture Act 1970

-Requires fertilisers and feeding stuffs, including pet foods, to be labelled showing analysis of composition.
+Requires fertilisers and feeding stuff, including pet foods, to be labelled showing analysis of composition.

 - Antisocial Behaviour etc. (Scotland) Act 2004